GrzegorzDokowicz/OwnCarousel/README.md

 ```

 And press Enter.
 This should clone all files to your local machine.
-After this process is done, you need to download all dependencies.
+After this process, you need to download all dependencies.
 To do this type in your console.

 ```
 npm install